NeroReflex/Gishiki/README.md

 ## Websites
-Gishiki deploy a minimal but classic MVC pattern to help you building any website you want.
+Gishiki deploy an MVC pattern that is a bit special to help you building any digital servie you want with just one framework.

 In order to help you achieving your goals Gishiki provides helpers to help you with most common operations, but let you free of doing things the way you want.